tlevine/www.thomaslevine.com/content/!/data-about-open-data-talk-december-2-2013/index.md

 data surely get this, so they're obviously using data to make decisions about their open data initiatives, right?

 Actually, they're not, so I started doing that.
+Also, I'm doing it quite publicly, so you could say this is open data about open data.

+###

 ## Brainstorming